moorec-aws/deadline-cloud-for-unreal-engine/README.md

 ## Adaptor

 The Unreal Engine Adaptor implements the [OpenJD][openjd-adaptor-runtime] interface that allows render workloads to launch Unreal Engien and feed it commands.
 This gives the following benefits:

-* a standardized render application interface,
+- a standardized render application interface,
-* sticky rendering, where the application stays open between tasks,
+- sticky rendering, where the application stays open between tasks,

 Jobs created by the submitter use this adaptor by default.

 ### Getting Started

+See [SETUP_SUBMITTER_CMF](https://github.com/aws-deadline/deadline-cloud-for-unreal-engine/blob/mainline/SETUP_SUBMITTER_CMF.md) for full instructions on setting up to use the submitter or setting up a customer managed fleet and/or instance to act as a worker node.

 The adaptor can be installed by the standard python packaging mechanisms:

 ```sh
 $ pip install deadline-cloud-for-unreal-engine
 ```

 After installation it can then be used as a command line tool:

 ```sh
 $ unreal-engine-openjd --help
 ```